kakwa/dnscherry/docs/index.rst

   Presentation
 ****************

-DnsCherry is a simple cherrypy application managing dns zones.
+DnsCherry is cherrypy application to manage dns zones.

 It's main functionalities are:

-* add or delete records in one or several zones (using Tsig HMAC mechanizisms)
+* add or delete records in one or several zones (using Tsig HMAC)
 * access control with htpasswd files, ldap, http header (use it behind a SSO)
-* modular auth mechanizim, custom auth modules can easily be implemented
+* modular auth mechanisms, custom authentication modules can easily be implemented
 * traces for each action (add/delete record, connexions...) through logs (syslog or files)

-DnsCherry aims to be a simple to deploy and to use dns web interface.
+DnsCherry aims to be a simple to deploy and to use Dns web interface.

 **************
   Screenshot